 Vitamin K is a vital nutrient responsible for blood clotting.
 It is also useful in promoting healthy bones and is necessary for keeping bones strong and decreasing chance of fractures later in life.
 Vitamin K is not the same thing as potassium, though the symbol for potassium on the periodic table is the letter ‘K.’

-We get vitamin K from the food we eat and from vitamin K-producing bacteria in our gut.
-Vitamin K is found leafy green vegetables (spinach, kale), cabbage, broccoli, asparagus, cauliflower, eggs, and certain meats, like fish and liver meat.
+We get this vitamin from the food we eat and from vitamin K-producing bacteria in our gut.
+It is found leafy green vegetables (spinach, kale), cabbage, broccoli, asparagus, cauliflower, eggs, and certain meats, like fish and liver meat.